cathug/webcam-weather-prediction/README.md

 ## Running the code in Python
 In terminal or bash, type in

-    `python3 project.py WEATHER-CSV-FILE-DIRECTORY KATKAM-IMAGE-DIRECTORY`
+    python3 project.py WEATHER-CSV-FILE-DIRECTORY KATKAM-IMAGE-DIRECTORY PREPROCESSOR_OPTION

-where WEATHER-CSV-FILE-DIRECTORY and KATKAM-IMAGE-DIRECTORY are the path of your folders containing unzipped weather data and the katkam images.
+where WEATHER-CSV-FILE-DIRECTORY and KATKAM-IMAGE-DIRECTORY are the path of your folders containing unzipped weather data and the katkam images, and PREPROCESSOR_OPTION can be 0, 1, 2, 3, or 4.

 The accuracy of each prediction model is printed on the console.